mattisherwood/movie-library/README.md

 I've got an MVP up and running, but would like to flesh it out with the following:

-1. Adding debounce to the search input.

-2. Adding a back button.
+1. Adding a back button.

-3. Migrating more components on the Tailwind branch.
+2. Migrating more components on the Tailwind branch.

-4. Adding unit tests.
+3. Adding unit tests.

-5. Giving more components Storybook stories.
+4. Giving more components Storybook stories.

-6. Storing the search and filters in the URL to enable better navigation.
+5. Storing the search and filters in the URL to enable better navigation.

-7. Linking up the extra search input in the header.
+6. Linking up the extra search input in the header.
 (Dependant on task 4)